Although there’s no magic pill to change habits, you can change your habit loops.

 Way back in the late 1800s and early 1900s before B.F Skinner (when F.M Alexander was first developing his work) a neuroscientist named Charles Sherrington laid the foundation for a theory of motor control (of how we move) that later became know as Reflex Theory.
-Later, this theory became the popular way that Alexander Technique teachers explained their work.
-Reflex theory gives us a way to connect the stimulus - response model to our movement; and it goes something like this:
+Although outdated today, this theory became the popular way that Alexander Technique teachers explained their work pedagogically.
+Reflex theory gives you a way to think about how the stimulus - response model works with movement; and it goes something like this:

 Our complex behaviours are built up of combinations (or chains) of reflexes that happen automatically in response to a stimuli.
 Once a stimulus happens to you, then a bunch of reflexes happen in a sequence.
 Together these reflexes act as the building blocks to create your movements and behaviours.

 From the simplest reflex (i.e your leg kicks up when your doctor taps your knee with a hammer *this is still correct), the theory was extrapolated out to explain all complex behaviours we do.
-Today we know this the full picture of how we function.
-The problem with reflex theory is that it doesn’t fully explain many of things we can do (such as making very fast or voluntary movements).
-Still, keeping it in mind can be a helpful way to start your Alexander practice.
+Today we know this is the full picture of how we function.
+The problem with reflex theory is that it doesn’t fully explain many of things we can do such as making very fast or voluntary movements (to name just one thing).
+Still, keeping it in mind can be a helpful pedagogical tool to simplify your Alexander self practice.
 Here’s how.

 Pattern Interrupt: Creating a New Loop